we-learn-js/js-training/src/slideshow/slides/ObjectOrientedDesignPrinciples.md

 > Software elements (classes, modules, functions, etc.) should be open for extension, but closed for modification.

-> Create classes in a way you can extend their behavior without modifying their code.
+> Create classes in a way you can **extend their behaviour without modifying their code**.

 <!--slide-->